 Trading Partner Portal: Hong Kong

-In 2020, U.S. exports to Hong Kong was the lowest in a decade at $23.98 billion.
-Top exports were computer and electronic products at 45% of the total, followed by miscellaneous manufactured commodities, transportation equipment, and chemicals.
-Imports from Hong Kong to the U.S. totaled $7.9 billion in 2020.
-This was the largest number in a decade.
-Imports consisted largely of primary metal manufactures making up 62.6% of the total, followed by reimports, miscellaneous manufactured commodities, and computer products.
+In 2021, U.S. exports to Hong Kong totaled $29.95 billion.
+Top exports were computer and electronic products at $13.45 billion of the total, followed by miscellaneous manufactured commodities, primary metal manufactures, and chemicals.
+Imports from Hong Kong to the U.S. totaled $4.12 billion in 2021, down from $7.89 billion in 2020.
+Imports consisted largely of reimports, miscellaneous manufactured commodities, and computer products.

-Hong Kong was the 8th largest export destination for California in 2020, which exported approximately $6.3 billion in goods to Hong Kong.
-The top category of California exports to Hong Kong was computer and electronic products (63.6 percent), totaling $4 billion.
-Food manufacturers, agricultural products, and miscellaneous manufactured commodities were the other top California export categories to Hong Kong, representing 6.5 percent, 5.9 percent and 5.8 percent, respectively.
+Hong Kong was the 8th largest export destination for California in 2021, which exported approximately $6.76 billion in goods to Hong Kong.
+The top category of California exports to Hong Kong was computer and electronic products, totaling $4.36 billion.
+Miscellaneous manufactured commodities, processed foods, and agricultural products were the other top California export categories to Hong Kong.

 There are 98,000 Hong Kongers that call California home, which make up 51% of all Hong Kong immigrants within the U.S. There are 1,000 students from Hong Kong studying in California universities each year.
 In 2017, 62,000 Hong Kongers traveled to California as a tourist destination, which accounted for 42% of all Hong Kong tourists to the U.S. Per capita, Hong Kong is the largest importer of California goods.
 Hong Kong is the third largest importer of U.S. wine exports internationally and the largest Asian importer of wine.
 (LAEDC and HKTDC)

-In 2019, total FDI stock in the US from Hong Kong totaled $17.6 billion and FDI in Hong Kong from the US totaled $81.8 billion.
-Hong Kong FDI in the US supported 30,600 jobs and invested $640 million in research and development and another $1.1 billion in expanding US exports.
-The top industry sectors for Hong Kong FDI in the US were: industrial equipment, software and IT services, food and beverages, business services, consumer products, and business machines.
+In 2020, total FDI stock in the US from Hong Kong totaled $18.3 billion.
+Hong Kong FDI in the US supported 37,900 jobs and invested $632 million in research and development and another $921 million in expanding US exports.
+The top industry sectors for Hong Kong FDI in the US were: industrial equipment, software and IT services, food and beverages, business services, consumer products, and transportation.
 Select USA

-In California, the number twenty-three country for FDI through foreign-owned enterprises (FOEs) is Hong Kong.
-Hong Kong FOEs in California provide 5,606 jobs through 148 firms amounting to $594million in wages.
-The top jobs by sector are: information, leisure/hospitality, manufacturing, wholesale trade, and financial activities (World Trade Center Los Angeles FDI Report, May 2020).
+In California, the twenty-fourth largest source of FDI through foreign-owned enterprises (FOEs) is Hong Kong.
+In 2020, Hong Kong FOEs in California provided 4,579 jobs through 143 firms amounting to $574 million in wages.
+The top jobs by sector are: information, manufacturing, wholesale trade, leisure/hospitality, and financial activities (World Trade Center Los Angeles FDI Report, June 2021).

 PRC National People’s Congress Proposal on Hong Kong National Security Legislation